NikhilTiwari29/DSA-Practice/Sliding_Window/longest_substring_at_most_two_distinct.md

 You are given a string `s`.
 Find the length of the **longest substring** that contains **at most 2 distinct characters**.

-A substring is a contiguous sequence of characters.

 ---

 ## Examples

 ### Example 1
 ```
 Input: s = "eceba"
 Output: 3
 Explanation: "ece"
 ```

----

 ### Example 2
 ```
 Input: s = "ccaabbb"
 Output: 5